What is the Clean Fuels Program?

 How does the Clean Fuels Program work?

-CFP has identified the carbon intensity value (gCO2e/MJ) for each available fuel type, with diesel and gasoline having the highest carbon intensity.
-Each year, the DEQ CFP sets the target carbon intensity values of transportation fuels for Oregon.
-The DEQ CFP requires fuel providers to show that the volume and fuel type they supply for use in Oregon complies with the target carbon intensity level, or standard, for that year.
-CFP incrementally lowers the carbon intensity value allowed for each fuel type to achieve the 2025 reduction goal.
+DEQ has identified the carbon intensity, or level of carbon emissions, for each type of available fuel, with diesel and gasoline having the highest carbon intensity.
+Each year, DEQ sets the level of carbon intensity of transportation fuels used in Oregon.
+DEQ requires fuel providers to show that the volume and type of fuel they supply for use in Oregon meets the carbon intensity level, or standard, for that year.
+DEQ gradually lowers the amount of carbon intensity in fuel allowed each year to meet the 2025 reduction goal.